gorango/flowcraft/docs/api-reference/workflow.md

 ## `ContextKey` and `contextKey()`

 The mechanism for type-safe access to the `Context`.

+> [!IMPORTANT]
+> Always prefer `contextKey()` over raw strings to access the context.
+This provides compile-time type checking and prevents common bugs from typos.

 - `ContextKey<T>`: An opaque type representing a key for a value of type `T`.
 - `contextKey<T>(description?: string)`: A factory function that creates a new, unique `ContextKey<T>`.
 The `description` is used for debugging and is not functionally significant.